 InMotion Entertainment is the largest electronics airport retailer in the United States.
-With more than 50 stores located in 33 airports, InMotion delivers portable entertainment to the travelers market.
+With its stores located in airports, InMotion delivers premium portable entertainment to the travelers market.

 “Microsoft Dynamics NAV gives us the ability to say „yes‟ when we question whether we can perform certain functions.
 It gives us the ability to customize and tweak it to our specific business.”

 - Allan Ghelerter , VP of Information Technology

 InMotion’s original business model focused on making portable electronic entertainment a cost-effective option during a time when portable electronics were too expensive for many travelers to own.
 As the devices became more affordable, InMotion’s focus on rental products evolved into a more traditional retail approach.
 To assist in this endeavor, InMotion made plans to merge with another airport retailer, Altitunes, which specialized in selling CDs, DVDs, and related hardware.

 Altitunes’s disparate software setup did not align with InMotion’s IT infrastructure.
 Altitunes used DataVantage on an aging AS/400 mainframe to manage its point of sale (POS) system and QuickBooks to handle the general ledger.
 “Nothing was integrated,” says Allan Ghelerter, VP of Information Technology for InMotion Entertainment.
 “Altitunes staff members would just take totals out of one system and enter them into another, so we couldn’t build on that.”
 The combined company needed a single system that could manage multiple business functions and connect both the rental and retail sides of its business.
 InMotion’s rental and retail segments had problems as well, which were exacerbated by the challenges of doing business in airports.